Last Updated on July 6, 2023

 Some people are skeptical of the American Bully for a few reasons.
 It was originally bred from a Pit Bull, it has an intimidating appearance and it is used frequently as a guard dog.

-The American Bulldog bite force is 305 PSI, which packs more of a punch than the Pit Bull.
+The American Bulldog bite force is 305 PSI, which packs more punch than the Pit Bull.
 This breed isn’t considered aggressive, sharing a reputation with the American Bully for being a gentle family dog.

 Any dog breed can bite hard, but it depends on the owner and the amount of socialization the dog has received that determines its behavior.
 Therefore, this is not a bite force to be feared!